-It’s been a freaky journey up to this point.
+It’s been a freaky journey up to this point since starting Man Vs Debt many years ago.
 I feel like I swallowed both the red and blue pills in one big gulp.
 I rarely try to blog about blogging, however I thought it would be fun to reflect on what I’ve learned in these first 6 months.

 Before we get started, let me make something very clear.
 I didn’t title this post ‘How to be an awesome blogger’ on ‘Blog your way to success’.
 First of all, those titles aren’t me.
 Second, I don’t think I have the knowledge or authority to tackle the subject from that angle.

-I don’t claim to be an expert, however I have been able to build what many would consider a thriving community within a relatively short amount of time (in blogging terms).
+I don’t claim to be an expert, however I have been able to build what many would consider a thriving community within a relatively short amount of time (in blogging terms), so I hope to share some insights on how you can start blogging as a beginner and potentially make money along the way.
 So, while you may debate it, I honesty feel I’m somewhere between sucking and success.
 In other words, I feel I’ve crossed over the sucking hump.

 And yes… I just coined the phrase ‘sucking hump’.
 It’s mine.
 Don’t touch it.